Substance Abuse and Addiction Treatment Resources in Fairfield

 Al-Anon and Nar-Anon MeetingsWhen someone struggles with an addiction, they’re not the only one affected.
 Family members and friends of those living with alcoholism and drug addiction can find support and guidance in Al-Anon and Nar-Anon meetings.
 In these group meetings, loved ones share their experiences and learn more about addiction.
 Most importantly, they learn that they’re not alone.
 These Al-Anon and Nar-Anon meetings take place in Fairfield and surrounding areas:

-Staying close to home and attending a drug or alcohol rehab center in Fairfield, CT offers convenience and several other advantages for your recovery.
+Staying close to home and attending a drug or alcohol rehab center offers convenience and several other advantages for your recovery.
 However, you might benefit from removing yourself from a stressful environment while you’re trying to heal.
 Treatment options and resources are available to you throughout the state.
-See what resources are available in surrounding cities:
+See what resources are available in surrounding cities.

 Local Communities Served